cohorte/cohorte.github.io/community/index.md

 You can write an “issue” directly in the sub-project’s “issues” tab of GitHub website.
 Mostly, you can contribute instructions on how to fix a given bug.
 Or you can directly fix it and send it as a “pull request” on github.

 ## Future development and enhancement
-Once you get comfortable with the code, you can start to scratch you own itch and contribute new features.
+Once you get comfortable with the code, you can start to scratch your own itch and contribute new features.